2 Degree Shift

 Team

 Decades ago, Kelly’s dad talked with her about making a 2 Degree Shift in the education sector, and in her career.
-He noted a sailing ship will adjust two degrees to completely change direction.
-His analogy was to show we don’t need to redirect everything and convince everyone to make a lasting contribution.
-An interesting juxtaposition to technology, which is in constant shift.
-However, there too, consistent effort and collaboration bring about the best products and solutions to complex problems.
+He noted a sailing ship adjusts two degrees to completely change course.
+His analogy offered we don’t need to redirect everything and convince everyone to make a lasting contribution.

 Thanks, Kelly +1 559-670-0352 | KellyCooper@2DegreeShift.com